marksands/MSSoundEngine/README.md

 ## Build Process

-On OS X, you just specify the `-framework OpenAL` option
+On OS X, you just specify the `-framework OpenAL` option.

 	g++ main.cc -framework OpenAL && ./a.out

+Be sure and add the OpenAL.framework to your existing project frameworks within Xcode if you're using the Objective-C library.

 On Windows, you should be fine as long as you include all source, sound, and lib files to your project.
 This is currently untested on GNU/linux, but I have faith that it works. :)